waveform80/pibootctl/docs/status.rst

 Usage
 =====

-By default, the ``status`` command only outputs boot time settings which have been modified:
+By default, the :command:`status` command only outputs boot time settings which have been modified:

 .. code-block:: console